LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 - Without encryption by default enabled, a restored volume of an unencrypted snapshot is unencrypted by default.
 - When the CreateVolume action operates on an encrypted snapshot, you have the option of encrypting it again with a different CMK.
 - The ability to encrypt a snapshot while copying lets you apply a new CMK to an already encrypted snapshot belonging to you.
 Restored volumes from the resulting copy are only accessible using the new CMK
+- You can't change keys used by an EBS volume, instead you have to create a snapshot, which will be encrypted with the original key, and create a new volume using the new key.
+- Sharing EBS snapshots between accounts requires the snapshot to be decrypted first, then encrypted in the 2nd account
+- EBS encryption can be enabled by default at the account level - this is disabled by default

+### Protecting EFS with KMS

+- You cannot encrypt an existing EFS, so you must create a new EFS that is encrypted.
+- The files will need to be migrated to the new encrypted EFS using AWS DataSync
+- Applications will need to to point to the new EFS instance when the data has been copied across

+### Using ABAC with KMS

+- You can control access to KMS keys based upon the tags and aliases values
+- IAM policies should make use of the `aws:ResourceTag` condition

+### Using Parameter Store with KMS

+- SSM Parameter Store Secure String values are encrypted/decrypted using a KMS key.
+- Standard values (supports for to 4KB) use the KMS Key directly; Advanced (supports up to 8kb of data) uses the envelop method
+- SSM Parameter Store only support symmetric keys, and you need to have permissions to access both the KMS Key and the Parameter in SSM Parameter Store

 ## Understanding the Cloud Hardware Security Module